 Wednesday 13 December – Year 6 Assembly

-The following ensembles will be performing in the upcoming City of Hobart Eisteddfod:
+The following ensembles will be performing at the upcoming City of Clarence Eisteddfod:

 Members of The Friends’ School community are welcome to attend a short Meeting for Worship held each Thursday morning during term time, starting at 7.45am.
 Just come quietly in when you can and join us until 8.20am in the Hobart Quaker Meeting House, which is located just below the Clemes office on Boa Vista Road.

-Children are invited to the Quaker Children’s Meeting which is held during the Meeting for Worship from 10am to 11am on Sundays at the Friends’ Meeting House at 5 Boa Vista Road.
+Children are invited to the Quaker Children’s Meeting which is held during the Meeting for Worship from 10.00am to 11.00am on Sundays at the Friends’ Meeting House at 5 Boa Vista Road.
 They learn about Quaker values through a range of interesting and fun activities.
-At 10 to 11 they come into the Meeting for Worship for the last 10 minutes.
+At 10.50am they come into the Meeting for Worship for the last 10 minutes.
 Parents are welcome to attend the Meeting for the whole hour.

 If you have any enquiries please ring: